Are insurance premiums tax-deductible? How to write off business insurance

 Let’s say you’re a third-party Amazon seller, and you rent space to store your inventory.
 You maintain commercial property insurance to protect your business from losses due to theft and damage to your inventory.

 Likely, you’re not alone.
-Many Amazon sellers have this type of coverage to protect their investment, so it meets the IRS’s “ordinary” requirement.
+Many Amazon sellers have this type of coverage to protect their investment, so it meets the IRS’s “ordinary” requirement, resulting in tax breaks for you as a taxpayer.

 Necessary deductions